Azure/iot-edge-modbus/README.md

 ### Write to Modbus ###
 Modbus module use input endpoint "input1" to receive commands.
 Currently it supports writing back to a single register/cell in a Modbus slave.
-**Note**: *Currently IoT Edge only supports send messages into one module from another module, direct C2D messages doesn't work.*
+***Note: Currently IoT Edge only supports send messages into one module from another module, direct C2D messages doesn't work.***

 #### Command Message ####
 The content of command must be the following message format.